 Some liver conditions can result in a metabolic condition called hepatic encephalopathy, which causes episodic weakness and confusion, most obvious after eating a meal.

-Cardiac Causes of Hind-Leg Weakness
+Cardiac Causes of Hind-Leg Weakness in Dogs

 Adequate cardiac function is essential for blood flow and oxygen delivery to all the body’s tissues.
 When cardiac function is impaired, regardless of cause, weakness results.
 Again, for the reasons previously stated, weakness in dogs is usually first apparent in the hind limbs.